ManThisSucks/ITS181-2-Proj-Backend/README.md

 To use the API, ensure the following:
 1. Clone the repository.
-2. Set up a MySQL database and configure connection properties.
+2. Set up a MySQL database and configure connection properties (username & password in resources/application.properties)
 3. Start the Spring Boot application.

 ### Easy API Tests with Postman